JoahG/slack-auditor/README.md

 #:police_car: Slack Auditor

 Slack app to log all team member logins to a slack channel of your choosing, or export all access log data from the beginning of time.
+Requires that you are an **admin** of a **paid** Slack team.

 ![screenshot of slack](https://github.com/JoahG/slack-auditor/blob/master/public/img/screenshot.png)